How To Listen To Your Body

 7. Think about what you need

-Consider what your body really needs rather than what you want or desire in the moment.
-This can help you to break bad habits and make healthier choices.
+Consider what your body really needs — this can help you to break bad habits and make healthier choices.

 The same principle applies to exercise.
 Sometimes, pushing yourself harder will get you to where you want to be, other times your body might simply need time to recover with a lower intensity alternative, like a walk outside.